-- a) Fill a vacant position in another discipline/program/service group for which he/she has the required expertise. - b) If a vacant position is not available the employee will be eligible to exercise his/her seniority rights and bump the most junior employee in a position for which he/she has the expertise to perform all of the duties and responsibilities of the position.
-It will be the responsibility of the laid off employee to notify the President of his/her decision to exercise his/her seniority rights within thirty (30) calendar days of receiving the layoff notice. - Faculty and Faculty Assistants are not entitled to bump each other.
+- a.
+Fill a vacant position in another discipline/program/service group for which he/she has the required expertise. - b.
+If a vacant position is not available the employee will be eligible to exercise his/her seniority rights and bump the most junior employee in a position for which he/she has the expertise to perform all of the duties and responsibilities of the position.
+It will be the responsibility of the laid off employee to notify the President of his/her decision to exercise his/her seniority rights within thirty (30) calendar days of receiving the layoff notice.

-For the purpose of this article, the expertise requirements for bumping between discipline/program/service groups will consist of appropriate academic qualification, satisfactory performance in the Faculty Member's discipline/program/service area, and currency in the discipline/program/service area within the past five (5) years.
+For the purpose of this article, the expertise requirements for bumping between discipline/program/service groups will consist of appropriate academic qualifications, satisfactory performance in the Faculty Member's discipline/program/service area, and currency in the discipline/program/service area within the past fice (5) years.

-Faculty and Faculty Assistant positions will be assessed separately.
+Faculty, Faculty Assistant and Tutor positions will be assessed separately.